- Phone number

 My first session

-My first session with you will explore your experience (if any) of counselling or talking therapies in the past and any particular issues you that you would like to focus on.
+Our first session will explore your previous experience (if any) of counselling/ talking therapies and any particular issues you that you would like to focus on.
 This first session is over the phone and free of charge.
 If you are unsure of whether therapy is right for you, this will give you an opportunity to discuss what to expect.
-The session will not take the form of a question and answer session, but will explore what has lead you to seek help now, at this time.
+The session will not take the form of a question and answer session, but will explore what has lead you to seek help now, at this time in your life, and how my approach may be able to help you.

 What I can help with

-Abuse, ADD / ADHD, Addictions, AIDS/HIV, Anger management, Anxiety, Autism spectrum / Aspergers syndrome, Bereavement, Cancer, Child related issues, Chronic fatigue syndrome / ME, Cultural issues, Depression, Disability, Eating disorders, Health related issues, Identity issues, Infertility, Loss, Men's issues, Obsessions, OCD, Personal development, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self esteem, Self-harm, Service veterans, Sex-related issues, Sexual identity, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues
+Abuse, ADD / ADHD, Addictions, AIDS/HIV, Anger management, Anxiety, Autism spectrum, Bereavement, Cancer, Child related issues, Chronic fatigue syndrome / ME, Cultural issues, Depression, Disability, Eating disorders, Health related issues, Identity issues, Infertility, Loss, Men's issues, Obsessions, OCD, Personal development, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self esteem, Self-harm, Service veterans, Sex-related issues, Sexual identity, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues

 Types of therapy